UQComputingSociety/uqcsbot-discord/README.md

 ```

 There are two options to running the bot locally:
+- For most people, following the simple setup will allow you to work with the bot using an in-memory database for testing.
 - If you are familiar with Docker, or wanting to develop within a production like environment, use the Docker setup instructions.
-- Otherwise, following the simple setup will allow you to work with the bot using an in-memory database for testing.

 ### Getting a testing bot token